DxSaleGithub/.github/profile/README.md

 We are looking for motivated and experienced people.

-Join our Telegram or write us an Email for more informaion.
+Join our Telegram or write us an email for more information.

 ## 🔗 Links